 (Side note: viewers hated the necklace I am wearing on set here.
 “Mr. T wants his gold back” and “what pirate ship did you steal that from?” were some of their critiques!)

 In the news business, you meet a lot of interesting people.
 Cindy Crawford was casual and very down-to-earth, and I’m pretty sure the guys from the Deadliest Catch were partying right up until they walked on-set at 7 a.m.

 Christopher Lloyd was surprisingly shy and very kind.
 (Yes, even when we asked him to yell “1.21 gigawatts!” into the camera!)
 Dean Cain was kind, genuine and even a little flirty.
 (Oh my!)

 The most common thing people ask me is: Do you miss working in the news business?
 It’s a complicated answer, but I’ll make it simple: not really.
-The people, who I’m pictured with above, mean nothing to me.
+The so-called famous people, who I’m pictured with above, mean nothing to me.
+I do miss being part of a team.
 Some of the stories I highlighted were meaningful, but to be honest, I spent most days chasing murderers, showing up to apartment fires and talking about car crashes.

 Now, I’m able to focus on what matters to me.
 My husband.
 My children.
 Making a happy and peaceful home.
 Writing.